dheero/OBF.github.io/wiki/Google_Summer_of_Code.md

 internship closely mirrors normal work on distributed development projects.
-Effective work habits for distributed development are typically not taught in computer science curricula, yet are highly desired in the increasingly global software and IT industries.
+Effective work habits for distributed development are typically not taught in computer science curricula, yet are highly desired in the increasingly global and distributed software, IT, and biotechnology industries.

 From the viewpoint of each open-source project, the program not only offers to pay students for contributing, but more importantly offers an